Car-Selection-Project/Thesis-Text-Extraction/README.md

 ```
 The output looks like this:
 ```
 Categories interested in: [Quality, price, Value]
 Cars interested in : []

-Categories interested in: [Quality, price, Value]
-Cars interested in : []
 Cadillac xts 2016